nckz/jupyter-pdf-report/README.md

 [C]enter to be used together.

-The 'author' directive was meant to handle multiple authors, however, only a single author seems to work a the moment.
+The 'author' directive was meant to handle multiple authors, however, only a single author seems to work at the moment.

 # Installation
 There is no pip package, yet; you must clone the repo and install it as